omarologyy/TimeClock/README.md

 # A TimeClock
-This is a timeclock of HTML & CSS
+This is a timeclock using HTML & CSS